Morro de São Paulo is a tourist village located on the island of Tinharé, in the state of Bahía, Brazil.

 Today, Morro de São Paulo is known for its beautiful beaches, lively nightlife, and relaxed, bohemian atmosphere.

-See more about how to get to Morro de São Paulo
+See places to visit in Morro de São Paulo

 See also information on São Paulo.